aandergr/kspalculator/README.md

 being in orbit, it is clear that the lander will be designed to fly through vacuum only.

 Needed Delta-v can be easily read at Delta-v maps or calculated by calculation tools found in the internet (see links section later in this document).
-We find out, that we need 1170 m/s from LKO to Low Mun Orbit, then 580 m/s for landing at Mun, 580 m/s for starting at Mun and later 310 m/s for returning to Kerbin.
+We find out, that we need 1170 m/s from Low Kerbin Orbit to Low Mun Orbit, then 580 m/s for landing at Mun, 580 m/s for starting at Mun and later 310 m/s for returning to Kerbin.
 Additionally, in this example we want to have 700 m/s Delta-v as a reserve.

 Now let's think about acceleration.
 As we land and start on Mun, we indeed have constraints regarding minimum acceleration, because we need to counteract Mun's gravity.
 In this example, we want to have at least 2*g* = 3.3